 A report by risk management consultancy Parker Fitzgerald has issued a warning that AI could cause markets to crash if human intervention is completely removed from trading process.
 Investors need to be held accountable for their decisions, and if algorithms become too complex, we lose transparency and the ability to audit firms for their actions.

 A recent article in FStech outlines these and other concerns and is worth a read.
 There is a clearly a role for regulators to play to ensure that algorithms are carefully supervised and markets don’t spiral out of control.

 We are getting into some exciting territory here.
-Dr. Borovkova’s excellent research is helping to bearing the flag for outside insight and the increasing importance of using of external data in decision-making.
+Dr. Borovkova’s excellent research is helping to bear the flag for outside insight and the increasing importance of using of external data in decision-making.
 To get an idea of the insights now possible using Outside Insight, download a sample industry competitive report here.